 CPU: Intel Core i3 – i7 | Graphics: Intel HD Graphics 620 | RAM: 4GB – 8GB | Screen: 13.5-inch FHD (1,920 x 1,080) ComfyView IPS | Storage: 128GB – 256GB SSD

 If you’re an Apple fan but not a fan of their high prices, the Swift 3 from Acer is one of the few budget laptops available that comes with an Intel Core i5 processor that is near equivalent to the MacBook Pro released a few years ago.
 Among the best Acer laptops available right now, it costs roughly half the price of an Apple MacBook.
+It is a thin, lightweight product and one of the most affordable laptops for graphic design.
+Some highlight features of Acer Swift 3 are the Fingerprint reader and Backlit keyboard.
 This is one of the most affordable laptops for graphic design.

 |➕ Great build and sturdy frame||➖ Hardware is average|